Motorcycle Accident Statute Of Limitations In Michigan

 When a motorcycle accident is caused by the negligence of a car or truck driver who is never identified, an uninsured motorist claim for injuries may be required.
 With an uninsured motorist claim, an injured motorcyclist turns to his own auto insurance company to pay what would have been recovered from the at-fault driver, had that person been properly covered.
 Uninsured motorist claims are contractual, not statutory, so the statute of limitations will vary greatly, depending on the insurance company and the language of the uninsured motorist contract.
 Some contracts have one-year provisions and some have three-year provisions, while some have separate and independent notice provisions to contact the insurance company.

 The best advice we can give you is to review your insurance policies extremely carefully.
-For more information, read our Web pages on third- and first- party lawsuits and insurance for motorcyclists.
+For more information, read about third and first party lawsuits and insurance for motorcyclists.
 It’s also important to speak with an experienced motorcycle accident lawyer, who can review the applicable filing requirements and various statutes of limitations that may apply to your motorcycle accident.

 Michigan Auto Law has been exclusively handling auto negligence cases, including hundreds of motorcycle accident cases, for more than 50 years and three generations.
 We can help Michigan motorcycle accident victims and their family members better understand motorcycle insurance laws and what happens after someone has been seriously injured or wrongfully killed in a crash.
 If you have questions or wish to speak to a motorcycle accident lawyer directly, please call us at (800) 777-0028 for a free case evaluation.